 This opportunity is open to all ANU undergraduate students who are currently enrolled in an ANU College of Business and Economics program.
-Students will be selected to enrol in the course and the associated study tour following a competitive application process and will be required to participate in two pre-departure sessions at ANU to prepare you for the in-country study tour that begins on 20 January 2019.
+Students will be selected to enrol in the course and the associated study tour following a competitive application process and will be required to participate in two pre-departure sessions at ANU to prepare you for the in-country study tour.

 Travel and Other Costs

 In addition to course tuition fees, a participation fee is required for the in-country immersion component of the course.
-The study tour participation fee is approx. $3,500.
+The study tour participation fee will be announced in the info sessions.

 What is included